I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_power_mgmt_mode_status_info.md

 </tr>
 </table>

 ## Remarks
-        At each transition of the mode change, a device should remember the reason it made the last change.</p>
+At each transition of the mode change, a device should remember the reason it made the last change.

 ## Requirements
 | &nbsp; | &nbsp; |